kunhwiko/concepts/languages/devops/docker.md

     --> get IP address of container

 Docker Networks
-    1. containers are connected to private virtual networks
+    1. containers are connected via private virtual networks linked to host
-    2. each virtual network routes to NAT firewall so they can get out to the Internet or other networks
+    2. each virtual network routes to NAT firewall/host so they can get out to the Internet or other networks
     3. best practice is to create a new virtual network for each app

 Network (Driver) Types
     1. bridge: default virtual networks that receive and send info to the host
     2. host:
-        --> skips the virtual networking of Docker and containers attach to host interface --> attaching containers here improve performance but at the risk of security
+        1. skips the virtual networking of Docker and containers attach to host interface
+        2. attaching containers here improve performance but at the risk of security
     3. null: network not attached to anything

 DNS